Mental Health & Wellness

 - 1

-Relevant coursework may be substituted with approval from minor coordinator.
-Please have the syllabus for the course you would like to substitute and find a course description from the electives list on the undergraduate course bulletin (above) that parallels the syllabus.
-Please email your syllabus and the parallel DU course name, number and description to UAP.wellnessminor@du.edu.
+Relevant coursework may be substituted with approval from Minor Advisor.
+Please email the syllabus for the course you would like to substitute and a rationale for how the course meets the goals of the Minor described in the Bulletin to UAP.wellnessminor@du.edu for consideration.

 ANTH 2323 Global Health (4 Credits)